2022-cs244/2022-cs244.github.io/schedule.md

 **[Week 5 - Using High-speed Hardware]**

 4/26:
-* Iterop pre-testing in class
+* Iteroperability pre-testing in class

 ---

 4/28:
-* Lecture 7:
+* Lecture 7 Topics:
-    * Compiling for Tofino and testing
+    * Compiling for Tofino and testing (Guest lecture by Georgios Nikolaik)

 ---